Excerpt 10, A Seat for the Rabble

 The enclosure capsized the other way, the staff twirling out and away, its static light fogging a swath of sand.
 Wood planks were snapping like twigs, and iron bars swung out as projectiles.
 A great shadow vaulted free of the wheelhouse, wings beating air, whipping up a gritty sandstorm that flung Tyler and the archers away like leaves in the wind.

 There was no mercy in how the fall broke the boy’s legs, or justice, as many of the guardsmen fled to safety.
-But before debris tumbled down on top of him, darkening his world, Tyler saw a shadow angel taking flight against sky, wings blotting out stars, and he remembered why peasants worshipped griffons.
+But before debris tumbled down on top of him, darkening his world, Tyler saw a shadow angel spreading its wings, blotting out stars, and he remembered why peasants worshipped griffons.

 Other excerpts available: